ajacward/maven-client/README.md

 # maven-client
 ## Description
-This CLI reads a list of maven group artifact version (GAV) coordinates and returns an ordered list of first order and transitive dependencies within the runtime and compile scopes.
+This CLI reads a list of maven group artifact version (GAV) coordinates and returns an ordered list of first order and transitive GAV coordinates within the runtime and compile scopes.

+example

+maven-client -config config.txt -input input.txt
 ## Command line flags
-- TODO
+- config
-- TODO
+- input

+Both flags expect a path to a respective file
 ## Config
-- repo url
+- repourl
 - username
 - password
 ## Input